nathanshelly/parcheesi/src/rocky/Heuristics.md

 - enters home (overlaps with number of pawns in home)
 - earns bonus (overlaps with above two scenarios)
 - differentiate between pure safeties/opponent entries, array of each of pure and unpure safeties
+- indicate in some way that being on home row is similar to safety spot (but better)?
+- blockades in home row	- [array of offsets from home row start]